zeroc-ice/ice-demos/php/README.md

 ## Build Instructions for Windows

-## Building and Running the Demos on Windows

 ### Prerequisites

 The projects for the sample programs require the [Ice Builder for Visual Studio][3].